 (x) ensure that access to the Personal Data is limited to those of its employees who need access to the Personal Data for the provision of the Services and, in the case of any access by any employee, such part or parts of the Personal Data as is strictly necessary for performance of that employee’s duties;

-(xi) ensure that all employees that may have access to the Personal Data are informed of the confidential nature of the Personal Data and have committed themselves to keep it confidential by signing binding confidential undertakings in relation to the Personal Data, have undertaken training in the Data Protection Legislation, and are aware of Workvivo’s duties and their personal duties and obligations under the Data Protection Legislation and this Agreement;
+(xi) ensure that all employees that may have access to the Personal Data are informed of the confidential nature of the Personal Data and have committed themselves to keeping it confidential by signing binding confidential undertakings in relation to the Personal Data, have undertaken training in the Data Protection Legislation, and are aware of Workvivo’s duties and their personal duties and obligations under the Data Protection Legislation and this Agreement;

 (xii) take reasonable steps to ensure the reliability of any of Workvivo’s employees who have access to the Personal Data;

-(xiii) allow the Customer, on giving at least seven (7) days’ notice to Workvivo, to inspect or appoint representatives to inspect all facilities, equipment, documents, and electronic data which contain or which are used to process Personal Data by Workvivo.
+(xiii) allow the Customer, on giving at least seven (7) days’ notice to Workvivo, to inspect or appoint representatives to inspect all facilities, equipment, documents and electronic data which contain or which are used to process Personal Data by Workvivo.
 Workvivo will contribute to such audits;

 (xiv) promptly remedy, at its own cost, any non-compliance with this Agreement or risks or threats reasonably identified by the Customer during such audits or inspection;